Florida Atlantic vs. Illinois: Odds, spread, over/under - December 5

 Florida Atlantic vs. Illinois Odds, Spread, Over/Under

-Take a look at the odds, spread and over/under for this matchup listed on multiple sportsbooks.
+See the odds, spread and over/under for this matchup available on several sportsbooks.

 |Favorite